 Pricing & Discounts – How much does SecureLine cost?

 Avast SecureLine VPN starts at $8.99 for 1 month for up to 5 devices.
 If you are looking for a longer period which gives you a better deal per month, go for the 1-year option for $63.99 which includes 20% discount ($5.33 per month).DISCOUNT COUPONInsert code “HONEY10” into the checkout to get additional 10% off.

 To get the 20% discount simply go to this landing page and you should see the pricing as below.
-To get additional 10% off simply enter coupon code “HONEY10” during the checkout.
+To get an additional 10% off simply enter coupon code “HONEY10” during the checkout.

 User Interface – Is Avast SecureLine VPN easy to use?

 The product user interface is really simple and easy to use, no matter if you are using the standalone version or the one inside Avast Antivirus.
 You basically only select the server (country, city) to which you want to connect and click on connect or switch.

 Also, you don’t have many settings to customize, you can only select whether SecureLine should connect automatically when connecting to unsecured Wi-Fis.
 You can also enable/disable Windows tray notifications.

 Server Locations & Countries – Where you can connect?

 In terms of server locations and countries, SecureLine VPN only offers a basic list of 35 countries and 57 cities.
 Out of those, there are 8 locations also available as peer-to-peer which means you can stay anonymous even during direct file transfers.
 In May 2018, the new secret location designed for streaming services (e.g. Netflix) Gotham City has been added.